It's Wednesday 12:00 PMThe Main Library is currently open

 We are grateful to all of the wonderful authors, conversation partners, library staffers, and, of course, attendees who make Open Book / Open Mind Online such a success.

 Open Book / Open Mind is presented by the Montclair Public Library through the unstinting financial support of The Montclair Public Library Foundation, Watchung Booksellers, New Jersey Council for the Humanities, First Congregational Church of Montclair, The George Montclair, and Amanti Vino.
-Many thanks to our generous donors, Dr. Alex and Doris Malaspina, Anonymous, David and Mary Lee Jones, and our new Underwriters.
+Many thanks to our generous donors, Dr. Alex and Doris Malaspina, Anonymous, David and Mary Lee Jones, and our new individual Underwriters.

 Let’s Connect